-Decomposed actor-critic methods, which combine value function decomposition and policy gradient methods with the use of the decomposed critics rather than centralized critics, are introduced to guide policy gradients.
-VDAC \cite{su2020value} combined the structure of actor critic and QMIX for the joint state-value function estimation, while DOP \cite{wang2020off} directly uses a network similar to Qatten \cite{yang2020qatten} for policy gradients with off-policy tree backup and on-policy TD.
-The authors of \cite{wang2020off} pointed out that decomposed critics are limited by restricted expressive capability and thus cannot guarantee the converge of global optima; even though the individual policies may converge to local optima \cite{zhang2021fop}.
-Extensions of the monotonic mixing function has also been considered, e.g., QTRAN~\cite{son2019qtran} and weighted QMIX~\cite{rashid2020weighted}.
-But solving tasks that require significant coordination remains as a key challenge.
+To address the limitations of centralized critic modules, decomposed actor-critic methods that combine value function decomposition and policy gradient methods with decomposed critics have been introduced to guide policy gradients.
+VDAC \cite{su2021value} utilizes a structure similar to QMIX to estimate the joint state-value function, while DOP \cite{wang2020off} uses a network similar to Qatten \cite{yang2020qatten} for policy gradients with off-policy tree backup and on-policy TD.
+However, the authors of \cite{wang2020off} note that decomposed critics are constrained by their limited expressive capability and may not converge to global optima, even if individual policies converge to local optima \cite{zhang2021fop}.
+Although extensions of the monotonic mixing function, such as QTRAN~\cite{son2019qtran}, and weighted QMIX~\cite{rashid2020weighted}, have been explored, significant challenges remain when tackling tasks that require substantial coordination.

-Another related topic is representational learning in reinforcement learning.
-A VAE-based forward model is proposed in~\cite{ha2018world} to learn the state representations in the environment.
-A model to learn Gaussian embedding representations of different tasks during meta-testing is considered in~\cite{grover2018learning}.
-The authors in \cite{igl2018deep} proposed a recurrent VAE model which encodes the observation and action history and learns a variational distribution of the task.
-A method using inference model to represent decision making of the opponents is presented in~\cite{papoudakis2020variational}.
+Another related topic is representational learning for reinforcement learning, and various methods have been proposed to learn effective state representations.
+For instance, \cite{ha2018world} proposed a VAE-based forward model to learn state representations in the environment. \cite{grover2018learning} developed a technique to learn Gaussian embedding representations of different tasks during meta-testing. \cite{igl2018deep} introduced a recurrent VAE model that encodes observation and action history and learns a variational distribution of the task.
+Authors in \cite{chen2022relax, chen2022explain,pac} use counterfactual information as explanations of deep reinforcement learning agents.